Shoulder Pain in Senior Project Managers from Desk and Client Work

 • Prescribes pain relief and anti-inflammatory medications.

-• Consulted for severe cases or when surgical intervention is considered.
+• Consulted for severe cervical arthritis or surgical planning.

 3. The Pain Relief Clinic